[DISCLOSURE: Cards from our partners are mentioned below.]

 The right cash-back credit card will offer you the most return for the spending you do.
 One type of cash-back card offers a fixed percentage back for all purchases, which is ideal for people who prefer simplicity.
 Citi’s Double Cash card currently offers 2% cash back, which is the highest rate of return currently offered on all purchases.
 (You can read a full review of the Citi Double Cash here.)

 Another type of cash-back card will offer a lower rate of return on most purchases, as well as bonus points for charges to some categories of merchants.
-For example, the American Express Blue Cash Preferred (which has a $75 annual fee) features 6% cash back at U.S. supermarkets on up to $6,000 in eligible purchases each year and 3% cash back at U.S. gas stations and department stores.
+For example, the American Express Blue Cash Preferred (which has no annual fee for the first year) features 6% cash back at U.S. supermarkets on up to $6,000 in eligible purchases each year and 3% cash back at U.S. gas stations and department stores.

 Finally, there are cards such as Chase Freedom and Discover it that offer 5% cash back on select categories of purchases that change each month, and 1% cash back on all other purchases.
 (You can read the Chase Freedom card review and check our editorial team’s review of the Discover it card as well.)